If you’re planning an event, you’ll need to keep a close eye on costs before they blow out.

 Exploring the Template

-So let’s open this up and take a look inside!
+So let’s take a look inside!

 You’ll see that it opens on the Itemised Budget – this is the only place you’ll ever need to enter your figures and event details.